soma00333/profile/docs/work_experience/layerx.md

     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>The primary challenge was the closed network environment.
+      <td>A key challenge was the closed network environment.
 The system had to be deployed there.
 It had strict traffic control and access restrictions.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>